Egrodo/synonym/README.md

 # synonym
 Simple website that displays synonyms to a given word.
+My first web project, made to teach myself Javascript.